Car Insurance by State: How Requirements, Costs & Laws Differ

 What Drives Regional Differences?

 Beyond state law, several regional factors directly impact your rate.
-Understanding what affects car insurance rates can help explain why your neighbor in a different state pays far more or less:
+Understanding what affects your car insurance rate can help explain why your neighbor in a different state pays far more or less:

 • Weather & natural disasters — Hurricane-prone and flood-risk areas generate more comprehensive claims